mharrod/certusTAP/docs/framework/principles.md

 - Emits a canonical JSON structure that any downstream system — Jira, Grafana, or a data lake — can consume.

 This is your **Normalization Layer.**
-Everything above it (Jira, dashboards, metrics) is replaceable.
+Everything above it (TMS, dashboards, metrics) is replaceable.
 Everything below it (SARIF, SBOMs, attestations) is immutable.

 ---

 ## 3. Replace the “Platform” With a Simple Sync Layer

-Once you’ve normalized your data, the integration with a ticket Management system is surprisingly straightforward.
+Once you’ve normalized your data, the integration with a TMS is surprisingly straightforward.

 Your CI/CD pipeline (or a scheduled job) can: